Best Electrician Schools in California

 Find the official requirements on the California DIR’s Electrician Certification Program page.

-• Ask about job placement rates - The best schools have strong industry ties.
+• Ask about employment outcomes.
+(Verify with the school) The best schools have strong industry ties.

 Some people go straight into a union or non-union apprenticeship.
 Others start with a trade school program to get the basics before applying for apprenticeships.